fonoster/routr/docs/api/credentials.md

 **Response**

-  If successful this method returns a string with a token.
+  If successful, this method returns a string with a token.

 **Sample Call**